by John W. Ritenbaugh

 There is another very important factor of which the Israelites were unaware when they made the covenant: The Bible indicates that they never considered the nature that was driving them to make their choices.
 God knew, of course, for He laments in Deuteronomy 5:29, "Oh, that they had such a heart in them that they would fear Me and always keep all My commandments, that it might be well with them and with their children forever!"

 The children of Israel grew into a nation during their stay in Egypt, yet they had never had their own land.
-Though they had lived in their inheritance, even the fathers, Abraham, Isaac and Jacob, were never able to put down roots and settle into it.
+Though they had lived in their inheritance, even the fathers, Abraham, Isaac, and Jacob, were never able to put down roots and settle into it.
 Thus, the generation of the Exodus was ill-prepared to administer a nation.

 The administration of a country involves more than the ability of the government to control and maintain it.
 In addition, a truly successful nation needs every citizen to function within its laws for the good of the community.
 As the artisans of Egypt, the Israelites undoubtedly had mechanical skills.
 From the top to the bottom of the labor force, they were largely responsible for much of Egypt's grandeur.
-But for the purpose God had in mind for them under the covenant, those skills do not a nation make.
+But for the purpose God had in mind for them under the covenant, such skills do not a nation make.

 Into the Wilderness

 In Exodus 13:17, as the Israelites were marching out of Egypt, God suddenly led the Israelites south, at a right angle from the most direct route to the Promised Land.
-God was very concerned that they were not ready to fight a war.
-As the books of Exodus, Numbers and Deuteronomy clearly show, they were not ready for many other experiences they were soon to face.
+God was concerned that they were not ready to fight a war.
+As the books of Exodus, Numbers, and Deuteronomy show, they were not ready for many other experiences they were soon to face.
 This turn south is the first indication that God had much more in mind than merely taking them to Canaan.

 The journey of the children of Israel through the wilderness has been termed "wandering."
 However, it is wandering only in the sense that they crisscrossed through the Sinai Peninsula following the cloud rather than heading straight to Palestine.
 Their route was not a whimsical meandering because God was purposefully leading them in the cloud and the pillar of fire (Exodus 13:21).

 The journey might have lasted "only" two years had the Israelites been willing to obey as they had promised when they made the covenant.
 But indications of serious flaws in the people's character began to surface almost immediately, even before they reached Mount Sinai.
 Before the crossing of the Red Sea, they accused Moses of leading them out to die in the wilderness (Exodus 14:10-12).
 This was followed by bitter complaining at Marah (Exodus 15:22-26).
-Then, one month to the day after leaving Egypt, they complained about the variety and quantity of food provided (Exodus 16:1-12).
+Then, one month to the day after leaving Egypt, they complained about the variety and quantity of food God provided (Exodus 16:1-12).
 Within a few more weeks, they were at it again, tempting God about His provision of water (Exodus 17:2-7).
 Chapter 18 shows that there were so many disputes between individual Israelites that Moses was wearing himself out judging their controversies.

 This is hardly an auspicious beginning to the covenant relationship God proposed in chapter 19!
 It becomes obvious that God would have to use the time between Mount Sinai and crossing the Jordan River to prepare them for living in their inheritance.